sabrina-mostafa/Programming-Hero/Mission-02 (TS)/Module-05/module-05-notes.md

 > A literal type means a type that **represents exactly one specific value**, _not just a general category of values_.

+- when a value is used as a type

 ### Access Modifier (readonly)

 - readonly can be also used for the same purpose.